pedrovmcastro/Personal-Library-Database/README.md

 * A book is written by one or many authors.
 Likewise, an author can write one or many books.
 * A book can be translated by 0 or only one translator.
 Otherwise, a translator can translate one or many books.
 * A book can be published by one and only one publisher.
 Whereas, a publisher can publish one or many books.
 * A book can be loaned (lent or borrowed) in 0 to many loans.
-At same time, a loan (lend or borrow) can involve one or many books.
+At same time, a loan can involve one or many books.
 * A book is associated with 0 or many transactions.
 At same time, a transaction can involve one or many books.

 ## Optimizations